 Together, we seek to implement innovative zero waste model initiatives that will reduce the input of plastic waste so as to achieve measurable reductions of waste leakage into waterways and oceans.
 Through 100% household waste collection with at least 90% participation in source separation, these programs will lead to immediate reductions in Tacloban, Malabon, Batangas and San Fernando in the Philippines, as well as villages that are part of Bandung City, Indonesia.
 Improved recycling and composting programs in these locations will prevent an estimated 62,000 tons of waste, including 14,000 tons of plastic waste, from entering waterways and oceans annually.

-Data on plastic pollution in regional waterways collected from these sites will support the development of 5 Gyres' BAN list, a comprehensive list of the highest priority products for redesign, based on real world waste characterization and marine pollution data.
+Data on plastic pollution in regional waterways collected from these sites will support the development of 5 Gyres' BAN (Better Alternatives Now) List, a comprehensive list of the highest priority products for redesign, based on real world waste characterization and marine pollution data.
 This list will be used to develop policy and design recommendations and shareable protocols for conducting waste characterization research and toxicity analysis.

 The projects will also bring providing co-benefits for public health, livelihoods for women, and local economies.
 There will be a strong emphasis on communications, trainings, and exchanges to share best practices and catalyze zero waste commitments and initiatives in more cities.
 We expect that by the end of year two, 25 additional local governments in the region will commit to new targets for waste reduction, collection, source separation, organics recovery, recycling, and proper residual management.
 The model projects will also include the creation of financial instruments and programs that facilitate the development of new and lasting zero waste and materials recovery infrastructure to ensure sustainability and ongoing impact.